vipra-uwf/vipra-1.0/ChainBuilder/README.md

     return { error : false, result : location };
   }
 ```
-In this example, we run a hash over the arguments and the service results are stored in a `Map<string, string>`.
+In this example, service results are simply stored in a `Map<string, string>`.
-With the key being the hash, and the value our result.

-**2. getResult**
+**1.2.2. getResult**

-`getResult` is called when ChainBuilder requests a result, `locationID` coming from result in the return value of `storeResult` .
+`getResult` is called when ChainBuilder requests a result, `locationID` coming from result in `storeResult` .

-The return value is similar to `storeResult` with the difference that `result` should be the actual resulting value from running the service as opposed to an identifier.
+The return value is similar to `storeResult` with the difference that `result` is the actual resulting value from running the service as opposed to an identifier.

 ```typescript
   public getResult(locationID: string): CbResult {